RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 13.md

 From their observation, Brun was starting to see similarities between how Dee and Trouble behaved.
 What she had assumed was just Dee being cold and aloof the few years she had known them had a lot in common with how Trouble got agitated in open spaces or around specific noises like cupboards or latches being closed.
 But she had no idea what to do with these conclusions, did Debug appreciate the cavalier way Brun had treated them in the past?
 Did they like being treated normally, or were they also hoping to have some delicacy thrown their way?
 To have her intrude on their personal space?

-The other way Debug and Trouble had started overlapping in Brun's mind was the way Trouble had suddenly dyed their hair to match Debug.
+The other way Debug and Trouble had started overlapping in Brun's mind was the way Trouble had suddenly dyed their hair to match them.
 Brun had turned up last Saturday night only to find a malnourished doppelganger where she expected to find her fluffy blonde puppy.
 The bit she was struggling with the most was the sudden disappearance of Trouble's bruises under a layer or two of makeup.
 She'd never seen them not marked with countless purple, blue and yellow blemishes, and while they had been fading, it was like a slowly shifting artwork.
 She didn't know how to feel and felt worse for wanting to see Trouble marked like she normally was.

 But being able to go out with Trouble and spend time together outside of work was worth the sudden change, so she held her tongue and didn't mention any of her thoughts on the matter.